 Certain fusion-assistance machines have integrated depth controls.
 These controls should be used for their accuracy, but it is best to mark the pipe for inspection.
-Some machines will not bring rings completely together, but this is acceptable as long as the gap is consistent and the pipe reaches the bottom of the fitting socket.
+Some machines will not bring rings completely together, but this is acceptable as long as the gap is consistent and the pipe is inserted to the proper insertion depth.